dakusui/jcunit/README.md

 # Features, tips, and examples
 ## FSM support feature
 FSM support of JCUnit (FSM/JCUnit) is a feature that allows you to model your software as a finite state machine, and JCUnit generates and executes a test suite for it.
 The test suite generation can be done by JCUnit's tuple generators.

 This is really fun feature.
 Please try.
 Documentation is found [here](/src/site/markdown/FSM.md).

-## Tips
-When you learn pairwise technique, probably you get excited that "oh I can balance a size of test cases and coverage by this!
-Its idea is intuitive and looks straightforward.
-A test case is essentially attibutes and their values.
-Nice!"
-But when you start testing your software using the technique, you will almost immediately come across a lot of questions.

-* "A test case that uses Internet Explorer on Linux platform doesn't make sense.
-But this test case contributes to cover Linux platform + Apache, Apache + PostgreSQL, etc, at the same time.
-* "If expectations for test cases can be different depending on a test case's values, how can I define test methods?"
-* etc.

-Best practices for those problems might be found [here](/src/site/markdown/TIPS.md).

-Also how you can customize how test cases should be generated, e.g., how to configure possible values for a certain parameter, in case you want to use non-primitive values what you can do, etc, can be found.

 ## Examples
 ### Quadratic equation solver